-In normal market conditions, the Sub-Fund may also hold less than 30% of its Net Asset Value in cash.
+In normal market conditions, the Sub-Fund may also hold less than 30% of its Net Asset Value in cash or cash equivalents.
 Under exceptional circumstances (e.g. market crash or major crisis), this percentage may be temporarily increased to up to 100% for cash flow management.

-The Sub-Fund may invest less than 10% of its Net Asset Value in structured deposits or products.
+The Sub-Fund will not invest in any structured deposits or products.
 The Manager currently does not intend to enter into any securities financing transactions on behalf of the Sub-Fund.